gsanhueza/BlastSight/README.md

 ## Packaging

+You need to have `setuptools` and `wheel` installed.

 Run the following command to create a pip-installable package:
-`python setup.py sdist bdist_wheel`
+`python setup.py bdist_wheel`

 ## Testing